wso2/ETAC/outlooks/blockchain4integration_outlook.md

 However, it is hard to stop someone who has access to the “thing” from physically changing the logic running inside (e.g., by replacing firmware of the car).
 One solution to this problem is to build some form of autodestruct that triggers when tampering into the artifact is detected.

 For example, Alice buys the car from Bob using a smart contract that pays Bob and updates the ownership of the vehicle.
 After the transaction, Alice walks to the car, which reads Alice’s DID from the phone, retrieves her public key, authenticates her using a challenge-response-protocol by communicating with the phone that has Alice’s private key, verifies her ownership, and unlocks the car.

-TODO Appendix A shows the use cases categorized by the architecture patterns.

 # Technical Merit